bitmovin/libdash/README.md

 ![libdash logo](http://www.bitmovin.net/wp-content/uploads/2013/01/libdash_logo.png "libdash")

-libdash is a library that provides an object orient (OO) interface to the MPEG-DASH standard.
+libdash is a library that provides an object orient (OO) interface to the MPEG-DASH standard, developed by [bitmovin](http://www.bitmovin.net).

 ## Features

 * Cross platform build system based on cmake that includes Windows, Linux and Mac.
 * Open source available and licensed under the LGPL.
-* Comprehensive doxygen documentation of the library availalbe at [bitmovin](http://www.bitmovin.net/wp-content/libdash/libdash_2_1_doxygen).
+* Comprehensive doxygen documentation of the library availalbe at [bitmovin](http://www.bitmovin.net/libdash_OpenSource/libdash_2_1_doxygen/index.html).
 * Implements the full MPEG-DASH standard according to ISO/IEC 23009-1, Information Technology Dynamic Adaptive Streaming over HTTP (DASH) Part 1: Media Presentation Description and Segment Formats
 * Handles the download and xml parsing of the MPD.
 Based on that it provides an OO based interface to the MPD.
 * Media elements, e.g., SegmentURL, SegmentTemplate, etc., are downloadable in that OO based structure and can be downloaded through libdash, which internally uses libcurl.